 Stainless steel chimney liners may be an option to consider when relining a chimney.
 This single wall, stainless steel pipe must match the venting output requirements of your appliance or fireplace to work properly.
 This chimney liner can be flexible or rigid stainless steel.
 In some circumstances, this type of liner may be wrapped with ceramic fiber insulation for better performance.

 The unlined chimney in this picture has collapsed as a result of ignoring serious deterioration.
-Major damage to the home could have been avoided with the AHRENS chimney technique in place to protect and strengthen the chimney structure.
+Major damage to the home could have been avoided with a new in place to protect the chimney structure.
 We handle all types of chimney problems, from drastic structural issues like this one to others that are less severe.
 Whatever your needs our chimney professionals are qualified and ready to help.

 Other problems made worse by the absence of a chimney liner include harmful gases entering the chimney and mixing with moisture.
 The moisture can then seep into the porous brick and cause rapid deterioration.
 When the temperature freezes, the water expands and causes the face of the bricks to fall off.
 This process is called “spalling”.
 This can lead to structural problems if left unresolved.
 To prevent these problems and make repairs where necessary, contact the chimney professionals in Highland, Wisconsin at Chimney Specialists.

 This picture shows a fireplace that was not properly installed.
 Proper clearances to the combustible wood siding were not maintained.
 The black charring on the wood panels is from “pyrolysis”.
 This occurs when the combustible material is subjected to heat over time and the ignition temperature of the wood is actually lowered.
 This wood will ignite with temperatures as low as 250° Fahrenheit.
-It is absolutely critical for proper clearances be met or exceeded.
-The AHRENS Technique would have prevented this from happening.
+It is absolutely critical for proper clearances to be met or exceeded.
+A proper liner would have prevented this from happening.

-Any company can install a chimney liner in your home, but not everyone can install it correctly.
+Many companies may offer to install a chimney liner in your home, but not everyone can install it correctly!